Commando-Brando/SecondBrain/Second_Brain/Books/SWE Guidebook/Chapter 1 SWE Career Fundamentals.md

 A document written for a project that describes a project's "why" and "what".
 While engineering is involved it is not about engineering, rather it is about aligning all product, engineering, design, data science, and business stakeholders.
 (Page 226)

+What is Trunk based development?

+(Page 244)

+What is a stakeholder?
+People and groups with an interest in a project's outcome (Page 257)

+What are upstream dependencies?
+Your team's project dependencies that y'all rely on to complete your project Page(259)

+What are downstream dependencies?
+The projects that rely on your project as a dependency for their completion Page(259)